akira-kurogane/mongodb-guide/content/connecting_guide/mongo_shell/_index.md

 - Uses the MongoDB wire protocol to communicate with MongoDB servers the same as any application
 - It is C++ internally
-- Makes use of javascript engine library and "readline"-style line editor library to provide a live Javascript command line interpreter
+- Makes use of a javascript engine library and "readline"-style line editor library to provide a live Javascript command line interpreter
 - Can be used to run Javascript code for the sake of Javascript alone, but the purpose is communicate with the database
 - There is one "db" MongoDB connection object created which represents the connection to the mongod or mongos host you specified with the --host argument when you began the shell
   - You are not forced to use the "db" global and the "db" global alone.
 You can manually create other live MongoDB connections objects with connect(\<conn_uri\>), or "new Mongo(\<conn_uri\>)".
 It would be an untypical way to use the shell however.
 - The behind-the-scenes flow every time you execute a db.XXX() command:
   1. You create documents as Javascript objects, and execute Javascript functions in the interpreter.
-  2. The mongo shell converts the Javascript objects to BSON, and the functions to known MongoDB server commands also as BSON objects, ones that includes the BSON-converted javascript argument values (if any), puts it into the OP_COMMAND and sends it over the network
+  2. The mongo shell converts the Javascript objects to BSON, and the functions to known MongoDB server commands also as BSON objects, ones that includes the BSON-converted javascript argument values (if any), puts it into the OP_MSG request (or legacy OP_QUERY or v3.2(?) experimented OP_COMMAND format requests) and sends it over the network
   3. The server responds with a reply in BSON
   4. The mongo shell converts the reply to a javascript result, and the BSON data is converted to a Javascript object
   5. The converted-to-Javascript-binary-format result is assigned into javascript variable if you set one, or auto-printed into the shell terminal if you did not.

 _**Q.** "But what about server-side Javascript?
 That's what MongoDB uses right?"_

 No, that's not what MongoDB uses.
-Well it can interpret and execute some javascript functions you send to it, but there only for running within
+Well it can interpret and execute some javascript functions you send to it, but they're only for running within

 - a MapReduce framework command, or
 - if using a $where operator in a find command, or